 Spotlight

-Spotlight artist Celina Teague
+Spotlight Artist Celina Teague

 Championed by gallerist Kristin Hjellegjerde

-The Wick - Celina Teague
+The Wick Culture - Celina Teague

 The Problem With Humanity 2, 2023 Oil on canvas